 First, you will need to clean and remove any grime or sticky residue from the inside of your window.
 For this, you will need soapy water and a 1-inch razor blade for scraping.

 Next, you will need to thoroughly dry the window with either a paper towel or microfiber rag - something that won’t leave behind a lot of lint or debris.

 Then, you will spray the outside of your window with soapy water to make it slippery while you get the tinting material into position.
 Pros use a pressurized spray bottle to do this step.

-While the film is applied to the outside of your window, spray it again with the soapy water and smooth it out as best you can.
-Then, use your knife to cut “trace” the window and cut out the precise shape of your tint.
+While the film is applied to the outside of your window, respray it with soapy water and smooth it out as best you can.
+Then, use your knife to “trace” the window and cut out the precise shape of your tint.

 Next, spray the film with clean water to keep it pliable and easy to work with.
-Now you can expose the adhesive of the film and (very carefully!) apply it to the interior of the window.
+Now you can expose the film’s adhesive and (very carefully!) apply it to the interior of the window.
 Smooth out the edges with a metal file for a professional-looking finish.

-The total cost of materials will be between 137 and 280 dollars.
-It’s a lot of work, but a steal compared to going to a professional.
+The total cost of materials will be between $137 and $280.
+It’s a lot of work but a steal compared to going to a professional.